michaeltoohig/pwa-map-test/README.md

 ## Current task

 I should wrap the failed fetch requests when offline to prevent the logs.
-Also need to move more of the map functionality into the vuex store since interacting with nakamals on the map should be the same whether it is selected in the search bar or from the side bar but now they are different.

 NOTE: I've realized I've begun developing my app in this repo that should focus on learning and developing PWA and Leaflet skills so I'll migrate that code out in the future into a repo built upon lessons here.